mattjlewis/diozero/docs/API.md

     *int* **getThreshold** ()

-    : If the number of on events younger than age exceeds this amount, then 'isActive' will return 'True'.
+    : If the number of on events younger than age exceeds this amount, then `isActive` will return `true`.

     **setThreshold** (threshold)